e-schultz/not-a-robot-vault/daily/the evening ramble/2021-02-04 - The Evening Ramble.md

 ## Alternatives to Clean Code

-Uncle Bob is problematic, and it's pretty common that his books Clean Code, and Clean Architecture get recommended.
+Uncle Bob is problematic, and it's pretty common that his books Clean Code, and Clean Architecture get recommended, so it's time to [[202102231843 Stop inviting the racist uncle to your book club|stop inviting the racist uncle to your bookclub]]

-However, [Tech Bullshit Explained: Uncle Bob](https://techexplained.substack.com/p/tech-bullshit-explained-uncle-bob)[^tbe] goes into a few of the reasons why he's a problem.

-[^tbe]: [[@melissamcewen]]  [tweeted](https://twitter.com/melissamcewen/status/1280587324863270912) a link to her article

-So, it's not that uncommon that you [see people asking for alternative books](https://twitter.com/HarleenQuinzell/status/1357259882198622214) pretty often.

-Awhile ago [[@dev_nikema]] [tweeted](https://twitter.com/dev_nikema/status/1350233517137907713) asking the question:

-> If someone wanted to get Clean Code but would like to avoid uncle B6b, what alternative would you recommend?
-Someone is not me.
-I mentioned The Pragmatic Programmer but I haven't gone through it yet.
-I'm not familiar with Clean Code either so I don't know if they are comparable - [dev_nikema](https://twitter.com/dev_nikema/status/1350233517137907713)

-Some really good suggestions in that thread.